joshcanhelp/josh-to-11/input/posts/2018/2018-07-10-pitfalls-of-being-a-wordpress-developer.md

 title: "Pitfalls of Being a WordPress Developer"
 excerpt: "Something happens to you as a developer when you start on and stick with a single platform for a long period of time.
 As you get better and better at that platform, you get further and further away from the rest of the ecosystem."
 modified: 2019-06-11 18:24:41
-tags: ["WordPress", "Personal Development", "Development", "Gist"]
+tags: ["WordPress", "Personal Development", "Software Engineering", "Freelancing", "Testing"]
 featured_img: /_images/2018/07/IMG_1437-150x150.jpg

 ---